Frequently Asked QuestionsA

 The request for reimbursement must be made within 1 year from when the application was approved.

-Funds will not be distributed until the Evaluation Form is submitted.
+Funds will not be distributed until an evaluation form is submitted.

 Funds will be distributed as follows: